6 Affordable Champagne Features for Your Beer Budget Home

 3. Delicious Details.
 Customizing, sprucing and even adding little details to your home can make a tract home feel custom, a condo feel personalized and can even take a home with character and imbue it with your character.
 These little projects can also be bizarrely high in the

+relatively low investment of time and money they require.
 Walk through your place and see where you can add, improve or tweak the details - consider projects like:

 - Adding crown moldings or baseboards